MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 ## Viewing PowerShell log output on Linux

-PowerShell logs to **syslog** on Linux and any of the tools commonly used to view **syslog** contents may be used.
+PowerShell logs to **syslog** on Linux.
+Any of the tools commonly used to view **syslog** contents may be used.

 The format of the log entries uses the following template: